 When coding the papers, we identified a total of 40 values.
 The coding process revealed that some values are closer to each other than others.
 For instance, some value codings required discussions among the raters to reach unanimous decisions.
 Based on this observation and given the large number of different values, it appeared adequate to aggregate values into categories.
-Subsequently, three authors aggregated the identified values into five categories in a joint iterative process.
+Subsequently, three authors aggregated the identified values into 5 categories in a joint iterative process.
 Each of the 40 identified values was written down on a sticky note.
-The authors sat together in this process so all had a fresh reminder and an overview of the identified values.
-The sticky notes were put next to each other on a big table so all were visible; we refer to this as the pool of values.
+The authors sat together in this process so that all had a fresh reminder and an overview of the identified values.
+The sticky notes were put next to each other on a big table so that all were visible; we refer to this as the pool of values.
 Then, taking turns without a specific order, the team members relocated sticky notes to the table's lower end to group them if they were considered similar.

 While doing so, the team member explained why those values were considered similar to each other (or similar to the already grouped ones).
 The sticky notes were left grouped if the other team members (temporarily) agreed.
-If they disagreed, then an explanation for disagreement was provided, and the moved sticky notes went back to where they had been before or back to the pool of values if the group did not get support from at least two team members anymore.
-This process was iterative, with some sticky notes being moved back-and-forth between groups and the pool multiple times.
+If they disagreed, an explanation for disagreement was provided, and the moved sticky notes went back to where they had been before or back to the pool of values if the group did not get support from at least two team members anymore.
+This process was iterative, with some sticky notes being moved back and forth between groups and the pool multiple times.
 Based on the grouping explanations, the team created a label for the respective group.
 The respective label was written down on a separate sticky note in a different color and put next to the sticky note group.
-This, too, was an iterative process, and several groups were relabeled several times.
+This too was an iterative process, and several groups were relabeled several times.
 All sticky notes remained visible throughout the session.
 With some values and value groups, this led to many discussions, which-ultimately-also resulted in the emergence of subgroups.
-For example, there was heavy discussion about whether the values in the now-named value group "responsible agency" should form a separate value group or be listed among the values of the "responsibility" group.
-The unanimous decision was that the values "agency," "autonomy," and "future impact" should form a subgroup of the value group "responsibility," as these have the underlying theme of giving a person agency.
+For example, there was heavy discussion about whether the values in the now-named value group 'responsible agency' should form a separate value group or be listed among the values of the 'responsibility' group.
+The unanimous decision was that the values 'agency', 'autonomy', and 'future impact' should form a subgroup of the value group 'responsibility' as these have the underlying theme of giving a person agency.
 Furthermore, this process also led to the merging of values.
-For instance, "censorship" and "instrumentalization" and "propaganda" were merged into "objectivity"; "shifting user interests" and "interests over time" were merged into "temporality of interests."
-In addition, the label for value group "editorial values" emerged after intense discussion.
-First, we tended to label this value group "journalistic values."
-However, as "journalistic values" forms a distinct value within the very same value group and other authors (e.g., References [136, 218]) subsume several values under "editorial values," we chose for the "editorial values" for the group label.
-We detail the identified values in Section 4.3, where we also present the categorization scheme (Figure 4).
+For instance, 'censorship' and 'instrumentalization', and 'propaganda' were merged into 'objectivity'; 'shifting user interests' and 'interests over time' were merged into 'temporality of interests'.
+In addition, the label for value group 'editorial values' emerged after intense discussion.
+First, we tended to label this value group 'journalistic values'.
+However, as 'journalistic values' forms a distinct value within the very same value group and other authors (e.g., [136, 218]) subsume several values under 'editorial values', we chose for the 'editorial values' for the group label.
+We detail the identified values in Section 4.3, where we also present the categorization scheme (Fig. 4).